 Over the next 3-6 months, the implant will permanently attach to the jaw bone, creating a strong, stable point to which an implant restoration can be attached in order to replace your missing tooth.

 Dental implant restorations are the false teeth that attach to implants to restore your smile.
-Crowns are the most common for single-tooth implants, but implant-supported bridges and implant-supported dentures are also used.
+Dental crowns are the most common for single-tooth implants, but implant-supported bridges and implant-supported dentures are also used.